From physical surfaces to human-centric heat stress: LST and UTCI heat mapping reveals nonlinear effects of urban morphology: Methodology

 \subsubsection{3D urban morphology}

 Furthermore, based on the urban building dataset, SVF, floor area ratio (FAR), building density (BD), building height (BH), and standard deviation of building height (BH$_{sd}$), are used to comprehensively characterize 3D building morphology.
 SVF is a key parameter in urban climatology and environmental studies, especially for high-density urban areas.
 It is a dimensionless parameter (ranging from 0 to 1) that quantifies the proportion of the sky visible from a given point on the ground or a surface.
 It reflects the openness of the surrounding environment to the sky and is influenced by urban morphology, such as building height, density, and vegetation.
 We adopted the grid calculation model following \citet{lindberg2010continuous} to calculate the SVF from buildings and tree canopy.
 The SVF was computed using the GPU-accelerated algorithm proposed by \citet{li2021gpu}, which implements the grid calculation principles of \citet{lindberg2010continuous} to enable highly efficient, city-scale processing at a 1-m resolution.
 The ray-casting algorithm was configured with an angular sampling of 360 directions and a search radius of 150 m to accurately capture the shading influence of surrounding urban geometry.
 The tree canopy was treated as a porous and height-dependent volume.
 To accurately represent the shading effect of dense tropical foliage, the shortwave transmissivity of light through the tree canopy was set to 3\%, which is consistent with the recommended parameters in the standard SOLWEIG models.
-The SVF values on the rooftops of the buildings and water bodies were masked before being aggregated in each analysis unit.